nylar357/blackhole_blocklists/README.md

 adlist/blocklists you can add these lists to really any kind of adblocker whether its a browser extension or basically any kind of good adblock that can use lists.
+# if you came from my facebook thnx for the interest!

 ![preview](pics/pi.png)